Crime in Oakland, California

 Crime in Oakland, California is among the highest in the United States.
-Crime began to rise during the late 1960s after the King assassination riots, and by the end of the 1970s Oakland's per capita murder rate had risen to twice that of San Francisco or New York City.
+Crime began to rise during the late 1960s, and by the end of the 1970s Oakland's per capita murder rate had risen to twice that of San Francisco or New York City.
 In 1983, the National Journal referred to Oakland as the "1983 crime capital" of the San Francisco Bay Area.
 Crime continued to escalate during the 1980s and 1990s, and during the first decade of the 21st century Oakland has consistently been listed as one of the most dangerous large cities in the United States.

 The number of Oakland homicides peaked in 1992, when there were 175 homicides.
 From the period 1987 to 2012, crime declined significantly, but the city continued to struggle with persistently high rates of homicide and violent crime, fluctuating over time.

 Among Oakland's 35 police patrol beats, violent crime remains a serious problem in specific East and West Oakland neighborhoods.
 In 2008, homicides were disproportionately concentrated: 72% occurred in three City Council districts, District 3 in West Oakland and Districts 6 and 7 in East Oakland, even though these districts represent only 44% of Oakland's residents.

-Oakland politicians including Nikki Bas and Carroll Fife have repeatedly voted to reduce funding to the city's police department to fund more officers and technology to reduce crime.
+In 2021, the Oakland City Council, in a controversial decision, voted 7-2 to redirect $17.4 million in funding from the Oakland Police Department to the Department of Violence Prevention.